 The food bank launched the Corner Market last August of 2017 to provide healthy, affordable food to low-income families, disabled people, and senior citizens living in neighborhoods without full-service grocery stores.
 The market serves as a grocery store on wheels.
 Customers file through the single aisle of the 24-foot trailer browsing through fresh fruits and vegetables, lean meats, dairy products, pasta, bread, and other food items.
-Currently, the Corner Market makers twice monthly visits in Pratt City, Quinton, Tarrant, and Sipsey.
+Currently, the Corner Market makers twice monthly visits in Pratt City and Tarrant, and once monthly stops in Dora, Fountain Heights, and Oakman.

 While waiting to get inside the trailer to shop for groceries, customers can take advantage of other on-site services.
 Representatives are on hand to provide health screenings, information about SNAP benefits, Medicare Savings Programs, Farmers’ Market vouchers, and other services.
 There are also educational cooking demonstrations that offer customers tips on how to prepare nutritious meals for their families.